unsynchronized/gr-amps/README.md

 This block takes in PDUs consisting of text-based commands (e.g. from a GR Socket PDU block) and executes them.
 Supported commands are:

-- fvc off: Disables the data on FVC 355 and enables the audio stream
+- `fvc off`: Disables the data on FVC 355 and enables the audio stream
-- fvc on: Enables the data on FVC 355 and disables the audio stream
+- `fvc on`: Enables the data on FVC 355 and disables the audio stream
-- fvc alert: Change the message on the AMPS FVC block to an alert order word
+- `fvc alert`: Change the message on the AMPS FVC block to an alert order word
-- page NPANNNNNNN: Pages the given number
+- `page NPANNNNNNN`: Pages the given number

 # The Flowgraph